Heritage Creek Farm & Education Center

 STEM & Farm Projects

-In addition to assisting with daily farm activities, teens and older campers will engage in a variety of STEM learning experiences during 2026!
+In addition to assisting with daily farm activities, teens and older campers will engage in a variety of project-based learning opportunities.

 Code of Conduct

-To maintain a safe and peaceful camp environment, all participants are expected to:
+To maintain a safe, positive, and peaceful camp environment, all participants are expected to:

-• Wear clothing that both farm appropriate and reflects the mission of the farm.
-No clothing accessories such as ears, tails, dangling earrings, etc.
+• Wear clothing that is both farm-appropriate and reflects the mission of the farm.
+No accessories such as ears, tails, dangling earrings, or similar items.

-• Avoid violence, profanity, disrespect, or any unsafe behavior
+• Violence, profanity, disrespectfulness, or any unsafe behavior is not tolerated.

-• Abstain from tobacco, smoking, drug paraphernalia, or weapons
+• No tobacco, smoking, drug paraphernalia, or weapons are allowed on camp property.

 Guiding Principles

-• Be enthusiastic and inspire others through your positive attitude.
+• Be enthusiastic and inspire others with a positive attitude.

-• Be a leader by cooperating fully with group leaders and encouraging peers with kindness.
+• Lead by example: cooperate with group leaders and encourage peers with kindness.

-• Participate actively and value the rights, beliefs, and ideas of others.
+• Participate actively and value the ideas, beliefs, and rights of others.

-• Honesty is the foundation of all relationships and interactions.
+• Be honest, building trust in all relationships and interactions.

 • Stay open-minded to new ideas and experiences.